Professor, Head of Department

 Professor Paul Hutchcroft is the Chief Investigator for the overall SEARBO project, with head investigators across the five core themes, including Prof Edward Aspinall, Assoc Prof Greg Fealy, Dr Rebecca Gidley, Assoc Prof Paul Kenny, Assoc Prof Marcus Mietzner, and Dr Sally White.

-Initial outputs of the project (including policy briefs and podcasts) can be found on the PSC-hosted New Mandala website, the leading forum for academic and policy outreach on Southeast Asia, attracting an audience of around 2 million readers each year—the majority from the Southeast Asian region.
+Initial outputs of the project (including policy briefs and podcasts) can be found on the PSC-hosted New Mandala website, the leading forum for academic and policy outreach on Southeast Asia.
+The annual report on the findings of first phase of project was released in May 2020 and can be read here.

 “Nowhere in the world, outside of the region itself, is there an academic unit able to match the depth and breadth of PSC’s expertise on the domestic politics of Southeast Asia”, Hutchcroft explains.
 “In a global environment of strong illiberal headwinds, this project supports core goals of Australian foreign policy by working with Southeast Asian partners to nurture more inclusive and resilient democratic structures”.